Gana Misra

 What Good IR Compliance Looks Like in 2026

-The companies navigating this landscape most successfully are doing a few things consistently and none of them are particularly exotic.
+As former SEC Commissioner Allison Herren Lee noted, "Companies must recognize that the explosion of communication channels does not diminish their disclosure obligations; it amplifies them."
+The companies navigating this landscape effectively are doing a few things consistently, and none of them are particularly exotic.
 The challenge is discipline, not sophistication.

 The foundation remains a robust social media policy that specifically addresses executives' personal accounts.
 This isn't about restricting speech; it's about creating a clear pre approval process for any content that touches on business performance, strategy, or market moving topics.
 Many companies now require a 24-hour hold and legal review for any officer level social post that references company operations.